 ⁶ Based on direct experience managing an independent Medicare book of business over 20+ years as a licensed agent.

 ⁷ KundPro feature set as of April 2026.
-See kundpro.com for current capabilities and beta availability.
+See kundpro.com for current capabilities and founding agent pricing.

 Built around how Medicare actually works.